October is “Home Eye Safety Month.”

-While such precautions may seem unnecessary, almost a thousand people a year are hospitalized due to eye injuries that resulted from slips and falls, a ten-year study by John Hopkins found.
+While such precautions may seem unnecessary, almost a thousand people a year are hospitalized due to eye injuries that resulted from slips and fall, a ten-year study by John Hopkins found.

 2. Cleaning Supply Closet

 Household chemicals can be more dangerous than you think.
 Chemical burns represent almost a tenth of all serious injuries to the eyes.

 There are several sources of extremely caustic chemicals in the average home, including:

 - other cleaning products

 In some cases, it makes contact with the liquid itself to damage the eyes, but even exposure to concentrated fumes can damage sensitive eye surfaces.
 Use such chemicals in a well-ventilated area and store them securely in a locked cabinet that children cannot access.